Sarnia, Peterborough and Remote Across Ontario

 Activation Model

 Brainspotting (BSP) is an advanced brain and body therapy that works wonders on so many issues: addiction, depression, trauma, confusing physical sensations, medical issues, physical pain, grief, nervousness, and more.
+We offer two types of Brainspotting therapy: activation model and resource model.

-The therapist and the client work together to make sure the client feels good about the level of intensity during a brainspotting session.
+The therapist and the client work together to make sure the client feels good about the level of intensity during a Brainspotting session.
 The process can be daunting at times.
 But, all Health Counselling therapists are trained in ensuring that the space stays safe and the client is on track with their healing goals.

 Resourcing Model